 Comparing Top Of Diaper For Cord Clearance (newborn size)

 When a newborn is first out of the womb they have a piece of their umbilical cord as a stump for the first few weeks of life.
 Because of this diapers tend to have a dip in the front to allow for the stump to be safe.

-Huggies has the slight dent to allow for the umbilcal cord stump on sizes preemie – newborn.
+Huggies has the slight dent to allow for the umbilical cord stump on sizes preemie – newborn.

-Pampers does not have the slight dent and in most places you will see that parents have to fold the top of the diaper to make sure the umbilical cord stump doesn’t get moved or taken off by accident.
+Pampers does not have a slight dent and in most places, you will see that parents have to fold the top of the diaper to make sure the umbilical cord stump doesn’t get moved or taken off by accident.

-Huggies is the winner for the umbilical cord clearance.
+Huggies is the winner for umbilical cord clearance.

 Side Tabs On Diapers